PawseySC/container-workflows/_episodes/03-sharing-files.md

 >
 > Then, run it again by giving the input file through redirection with `<`.
 >
-> Finally, if your are on a Linux system, have a look at the file ownership of the output file `row_sums`.
+> Finally, if you are on a Linux system, have a look at the file ownership of the output file `row_sums`.
 Who's the owner?
 Now remove the file with `rm -f row_sums`, and adjust your container execution so that the output file belongs to the host user.
 >
 > > ## Solution ##
 > >
 > > Run with input file as argument:
 > >
 > > ```
-> > $ docker run --rm -v `pwd`:/data -w /data continuumio/miniconda3:4.5.12 python app.py input
+> > $ docker run -v `pwd`:/data -w /data continuumio/miniconda3:4.5.12 python app.py input
 > > ```
 > > {: .bash}
 > >
 > > Run with input redirection:
 > >
 > > ```
-> > $ docker run --rm -i -v `pwd`:/data -w /data continuumio/miniconda3:4.5.12 python app.py < input
+> > $ docker run -i -v `pwd`:/data -w /data continuumio/miniconda3:4.5.12 python app.py < input
 > > ```
 > > {: .bash}
 > >